walrus-chanul-dandeniya/chiral-network/docs/06-security-privacy.md

 ## File Security

-### Encryption and Sharding Process
+### Encryption and Chunking Process

-The network ensures both confidentiality and availability using a combination of encryption and erasure coding.
+The network ensures both confidentiality and availability using encryption and replication.

 ```
 1. File Input